16 trading rules for the crypto day trader

 The amount of resources you use for any trade is contextual.

 A systems trader may choose a probability based amount where the higher the probability, the higher the resource allocation.
-Others might choose a fixed amount per trade or number of Satoshis.
+Bitcoin day traders might choose a fixed dollar amount per trade or number of Satoshis.
 Swing traders might use a fixed percentage of assets.

-Whatever amount you choose will be related to your risk tolerance.
-It will also be relative to how you plan to manage the risks associated with each position.
+Whatever amount you choose is related to your risk tolerance.
+It will also be relative to how you plan to manage those risks.

-Big changes in trading approach, or completely starting over can create mental and emotional chaos.
-And the more significant the changes, the less likely you are to understand what the problem was.
+Big changes in your trading approach or completely starting over can create mental and emotional chaos.
+And the more significant the changes, the less likely you are to understand what the problem was

 Keep your trading iterations small and do them one at a time.
 This will reduce emotional problems and help you work through difficult periods.

-Over time some of these rules may become part of your trading rules.
-Or maybe you will adjust some of them to your personality and approach.
 Remember, you can have any rule or principle you want, but they should be clear and relevant to your activities.
 And it should also keep you out of trouble.